zoeskan/MCB185/PYTHON_COOKBOOK.md

 		seq += line.rstrip()
 ```

+## Reading a multi-FASTA file ##

 Reading a multi-FASTA file is a little complicated.
 Building and returning a
 list of sequences is wasteful of CPU and RAM for long sequences.
-Use the
+Why slurp in
+an entire genome when you can iterate over chromosomes?
+The function below,
-function below, which has some useful features.
+which has some useful features.

 + It can read from compressed files or stdin
 + It uses `join` to prevent the CPU overhead of concatenation